wenwei202/iss-rnns/bidaf/README.md

 ```

 ## 2. Training
-Note that the training script save results in the subfolder named as timestamps.
+Note that the training script save results in the subfolder named as timestamps (e.g. `out/2017-06-28___04-27-50/`).
 Before running, please:
 ```
 mkdir out
 ```